qtgye/formbuilder/js/partials/README.txt

 // Use this template when creating a new module.
-// Add the file path to the scripts task in gulpfile.js
+// Add the file path to the manifest.json file.
-// Restart gulp watch to apply the changes
+// Restart gulp watch to apply the changes.

 /*
 ** Module name and description